lauracrln/TwitterLite/README.md

 # Getting started
 1. Open TwitterLite xcworkspace in XCode
-2. Add the scheme if its missing
-3. Run `pod install`
+2. Run `pod install`
-4. Run the project on simulator
+3. Run the project on simulator

 # Things to improve / develop more in the future